-3. Measures to Ensure Due Respect for Stakeholders Updated
+3. Measures to Ensure Due Respect for Stakeholders

-Supplementary Explanations Stipulation of Internal Rules While promoting the management principles "creating value that surpasses for Respecting the Position of customer expectations," "establishing a corporate environment that fosters self- Stakeholders esteem," and "fulfilling social responsibilities globally," Yamaha Motor formulates policies on social responsibilities for each stakeholder, namely, customers, shareholders and investors, employees, business partners, the community, and the environment in the Basic Policies on CSR.
-The Corporate Governance Guidelines established in December 2015 present the view that we need to be well aware that our sustainable growth and medium- to long-term enhancement of corporate value are greatly supported by the resources and efforts provided by all stakeholders, namely, customers, employees, business partners, communities, the greater society, and the global environment that interact with Yamaha Motor worldwide.

-Implementation of Yamaha Motor works on such issues as "environment and resources," Environmental Activities, CSR "transportation, education and industry," "innovation" and "life/work balance, Activities, etc. productivity," in order to contribute to the achievement of SDGs.
-We work on the neuvines, etc. principals of "human rights," "labor," "environment" and "anti-corruption" in order to practice the UN Global Compact.
-1 1 Through the introduction of these measures and reports on progress, we will value communication with our stakeholders.
+· Supplementary Explanations Stipulation of Internal Rules for Respecting the Position of Stakeholders While promoting the management principles "creating value that surpasses customer expectations," "establishing a corporate environment that fosters self-esteem," and "fulfilling social responsibilities globally," Yamaha Motor formulates policies on social responsibilities for each stakeholder, namely, customers, shareholders and investors, employees, business partners, the community, and the environment in the Basic Policies on CSR.
+The Corporate Governance Guidelines established in December 2015 present the view that we need to be well aware that our sustainable growth and medium-to long-term enhancement of corporate value are greatly supported by the resources and efforts provided by all stakeholders, namely, customers, employees, business partners, communities, the greater society, and the global environment that interact with Yamaha Motor worldwide.
+Implementation of Environmental Activities, CSR Activities, etc. Yamaha Motor works on such issues as "environment and resources," "transportation, education and industry," "innovation" and "life/work balance, productivity," in order to contribute to the achievement of SDGs.
+We work on the principals of "human rights," "labor," "environment" and "anti-corruption" in order to practice the UN Global Compact.
+Through the introduction of these measures and reports on progress, we will value communication with our stakeholders.
 As part of this, our website (https://global.yamaha-motor.com/about/csr/) discloses specific content on environmental and CSR activities, among other areas.

+Development of Policies on

+Information Provision to

+Stakeholders

-Development of Policies on Yamaha Motor formulates basic policies on information disclosure in the Information Provision to Information Disclosure Regulations as follows for the purpose of fulfilling its Stakeholders duty of accountability so that stakeholders can appropriately understand and evaluate the Company and stakeholders can make decisions appropriately.
+Yamaha Motor formulates basic policies on information disclosure in the Information Disclosure Regulations as follows for the purpose of fulfilling its duty of accountability so that stakeholders can appropriately understand and evaluate the Company and stakeholders can make decisions appropriately.
 (1) We strive to promptly disclose information concerning matters related to the lives and safety of customers and matters affecting local communities.
 (2) We disclose information required to be disclosed by laws and regulations and rules of Tokyo Stock Exchange, Inc. in an accurate, fair, timely and appropriate manner.
 (3) With respect to information not specified in laws and regulations and rules of Tokyo Stock Exchange, Inc., we strive to voluntarily disclose information deemed necessary from the standpoint of social responsibility.